AndreasFaust/gatsby-plugin-transitions/README.md

 ### Transition-Mode

-`'successive'` — Wait till previous view has disappeared.
+- `successive`: Wait till previous view has disappeared.
-`'immediate'` — Next view is entering while previous view is disappearing.
+- `immediate`: Next view is entering while previous view is disappearing.

 ### Default-Springs

 You can enter default-springs for all animation-states:

-`'enter'` — From-values, when the view is entering.
+- `enter`: From-values, when the view is entering.
-`'usual'` — Normal animation-state of the view.
+- `usual`: Normal animation-state of the view.
-`'leave'` — To-Values, when the view is leaving.
+- `leave`: To-Values, when the view is leaving.

 **Caution:** In react-spring the values of the previous animation persist.
-For example: If you want to execute a `onRest`-function only on `'enter'`, you have to overwrite it in `'leave'`!
+For example: If you want to execute a `onRest`-function only on `enter`, you have to overwrite it in `leave`!

 #### opacity and transform